sfu-ireceptor/turnkey-service/README.md

 ## Installation
-Requires Ubuntu (tested on 16.04) and a user with sudo permissions.
+Requires Ubuntu (tested on 16.04) and a user with sudo rights.
 First, get the source code:

 ```
 git clone https://github.com/sfu-ireceptor/turnkey-service.git
 ```

-Then launch the installation (15 min):
+Then launch the installation, which will take 15 min:
 ```
 cd turnkey-service
 scripts/install.sh